 If you like this recipe, try my Easy Fried Rice.
 Watch the here video.

-If you’ve always wanted to make your own Chinese restaurant food at home, this recipe is a great one to add to your collection.
-Enjoy!
+If you’ve always wanted to make your own Chinese food, this orange chicken and vegetable stir-fry is a great one to add to your collection.

 - 1/2 cup orange juice